SalmaJKhan/MSc_Project_30107961/README.md

 Ensure you have the required libraries (TensorFlow, scikit-learn, etc.) installed.
 Run the notebook to train and evaluate the models.

+**Video: Prototype Test Run:**
+Download the file to view a test run of the Prototype model.

 **Results and Findings:**
 The report contains detailed results, including model performance metrics such as accuracy, precision, recall, and F1-score for each AI architecture.
 Comparative insights are provided to identify the most effective approach for embryo classification.